U.S. Labor Dept., SEC clashed over retirement advice rule -report

 “I am also now utterly confused as to what the purpose of the proposed DOL rule is then, if not to limit advisor conflicts when providing retirement advice,” Kozora later wrote.

-The Department “prioritized the expeditious completion of the rulemaking process at the expense of thoughtful deliberation,” the report said.
+The Labor Department “prioritized the expeditious completion of the rulemaking process at the expense of thoughtful deliberation,” the report said.
+Senator Johnson also faced “continuous obstruction” from the Department, which did not respond to requests for details about its White House communications, the report said.

-But the record used to reach those conclusions is incomplete because the rule is not yet final, staff for the Senate panel’s Democrats wrote in a memorandum on Wednesday.
-Broad conclusions about the final rule are premature, they wrote.

-Individual retirement accounts accounted for $7.3 trillion, of U.S. retirement assets in September, according to trade group Investment Company Institute.
+Individual retirement accounts accounted for $7.3 trillion, or 30 percent, of U.S. retirement assets in September, according to trade group Investment Company Institute.
+(Reporting by Suzanne Barlyn)